kubernetes-sigs/kueue/site/content/en/docs/tasks/run/multikueue/mpijob.md

 ## MultiKueue integration

-Once the setup is complete you can test it by running a MPI Job [`sample-mpijob.yaml`](/docs/tasks/run/kubeflow/mpijobs/#sample-mpijob).
+Once the setup is complete you can test it by running a MPIJob [`sample-mpijob.yaml`](/docs/tasks/run/kubeflow/mpijobs/#sample-mpijob).

 {{% alert title="Note" color="primary" %}}
 Note: Kueue defaults the `spec.runPolicy.managedBy` field to `kueue.x-k8s.io/multikueue` on the management cluster for MPIJob.